 Richard Wagner

 He is most known for his unique four-opera cycle 'Der Ring des Nibelungen' (The Ring of the Nibelung), written over a period of 26 years between 1848 to 1874.
 Performance is about 15 hours over four nights at the opera.
-His final work Parsifal is considered his masterpiece.
+Besides this, his final work Parsifal is considered (one of) his masterpiece(s).

 Aspects